 In 2019, The Jerusalem Post named Weiss the seventh most influential Jew in the world.[81]

-In January 2022, Weiss was criticized by a doctor appearing on CNN for her comments on the late-night talk show Real Time with Bill Maher criticizing COVID-19 pandemic restrictions, citing that the COVID-19 pandemic response had resulted in mental health issues and that as a result she was "done with COVID".[82]
+In January 2022, Weiss was criticized by a doctor appearing on CNN for saying on the late-night talk show Real Time with Bill Maher that COVID-19 pandemic restrictions had resulted in mental health issues and that as a result she was "done with COVID".[82]

 Personal life

-Weiss prefers not to label her sexual orientation but has stated that although she had been married to a man, she is mostly attracted to women.
+Weiss prefers not to label her sexual orientation but has said that although she was married to a man, she is mostly attracted to women.
 While attending Columbia University, she had an on-and-off relationship with comedian Kate McKinnon.[6][83]
-She also dated Ariel Beery, with whom she had co-founded Columbians for Academic Freedom.[10]
+She also dated Ariel Beery, with whom she co-founded Columbians for Academic Freedom.[10]
 From 2013 to 2016, Weiss was married to environmental engineer Jason Kass.[6]
 Since 2018, Weiss has been in a relationship with Nellie Bowles,[84][85] a former tech reporter for The New York Times.
 The couple have since married and have a daughter born in 2022.[86]

 Awards